Eric2422/solenoid/README.md

-# solenoid
+# Solenoid
-A short program to calculate the magnetic field produced by a solenoid.
+A short C++ program to calculate the magnetic field produced by a solenoid.